shunkakinoki/shunkakinoki/pioneer/en/ycombinator.md

 - Nhost (https://nhost.io)
 - Supabase (https://supabase.io)

-I fear Cloudflare starting their own backend offering that is tailored for the edge.
+I fear Cloudflare starting their own backend offering.

 #### What do you understand about your business that other companies in it just don't get?

 Backend developer experience is very poor in 2021.
-Distributed serverless SQL database will increasingly adopted in the near future.
+Distributed SQL database will increasingly adopted in the near future.
-Edge on serverless is going to be the dominant way to build custom logic at scale in he next 10 years.
+Edge on serverless is going to be the dominant way to build backend at scale in he next 10 years.

 #### How do or will you make money?
 How much could you make?

 We offer three pricing plans.

 Free for personal use.
-Per-seat subscription model for individuals and startups.
+Per-seat subscription model ($30 per month) for individuals and small teams.
 Enterprise offering for SMBs and large enterprise customers.

-We could be the Netlify / Vercel for backend.
+We are aiming to be the Netlify / Vercel for backend.
-Most of the profit will come from enterprise offerings.
+Most of the profit will be derived from enterprise offerings.
-Gross margins will likely increase as serverless costs decrease as time progresses.
+Gross margins will likely increase over time due to economics of scale.

 #### How will you get users?
 If your idea is the type that faces a chicken-and-egg problem in the sense that it won't be attractive to users till it has a lot of users (e.g. a marketplace, a dating site, an ad network), how will you overcome that?

 Planning to onboard users through waitlist signups.
 Then launch on PH, HN, Reddit initially.
 Also, Github will also be a main source of inflow through or OSS work.

 ### EQUITY